Classic DP: Minimum Path Sum

 def minPathSum(self, grid: List[List[int]]) -> int:

-# construct a memoization table with all initial values set to -1
+# construct memo, initialize all values to -1

 # base case